A01-1 Creation of Singularity Structures by Time-Domain Control under Nonequilibrium Conditions

 A01-19-1 Exploration of the formation methods and control of the physical properties and functionalities of polarity-controlled nitride semiconductor singular structure

 - Principal Investigator / Ryuji Katayama (Osaka University / Professor)

-A01-17-3 Development of heteroepitaxial growth technology of high quality crystals by stress relaxation using self-generated voids
+A01-19-2 Realization of heteroepitaxial growth technology of high-quality crystals by relaxation of internal stress using self-generated voids

 - Principal Investigator / Momoko Deura (The University of Tokyo / Assistant Professor)